lsst-sqre/sqr-000/index.rst

 Technotes are native to the web
 -------------------------------

-Although a preponderance of astronomy literature is published as PDFs, and many management documents as Word documents, those formats are archaic solutions from an era when documents were read in print.
+Although a preponderance of astronomy literature is published as PDFs, and many management documents as Word documents, those formats are built on the assumption that documents are read in print.
-Modern HTML, CSS and JavaScript allow for better, more innovative, and frictionless reading experiences than PDFs and Word documents can provide.
-Modern readers expect to be able to search for content, click a link, and read it immediately in the browser.
+These platforms are out of step with modern expectations that documents should be Googleable, linkable, and instantly readable in the browser.
+Modern HTML, CSS, JavaScript, and webfonts are delivering reading experiences that are beginning to surpass the printed page.
+Technotes are built for this modern communication era.

 Technotes are written in reStructuredText
 -----------------------------------------